Carlos Vélez Rieckehoff: Imprisonment

-On June 10, 1948, a bill was introduced before the Puerto Rican Senate which would restrain the rights of the independence and nationalist movements in the island.
-The Senate at the time was controlled by the PPD and presided by Luis Muñoz Marín.
-The Bill, also known as the "Ley de la Mordaza" (gag Law), made it illegal to display a Puerto Rican flag, to sing a patriotic tune, to talk of independence, and to fight for the independence of the island.
-The Bill which resembled the anti-communist Smith Law passed in the United States, was signed and made into law on June 11, 1948, by the U.S.-appointed governor of Puerto Rico, Jesús T. Piñero and became known as "Ley 53" (Law 53).
-In accordance to the new law, it would be a crime to print, publish, sale, to exhibit or organize or to help anyone organize any society, group or assembly of people whose intentions are to paralyze or destroy the insular government.
-Anyone accused and found guilty of disobeying the law could be sentenced to ten years of prison, be fined US$10,000, or both.
-According to Dr. Leopoldo Figueroa, a member of the Puerto Rico House of Representatives, the law was repressive and was in violation of the First Amendment of the US Constitution which guarantees Freedom of Speech.
-He pointed out that the law as such was a violation of the civil rights of the people of Puerto Rico.

 In the 1950s, Nationalist meetings were outlawed.
 When Vélez Rieckehoff and other members of the party were detained by the police and asked about their political affiliations, he acknowledged that he was a member of the Nationalist Party.
 Rieckehoff was arrested, along with Don Pedro Albizu Campos and other Nationalists, and served three years in prison.

 Vieques situation

 In 1980, Vélez Rieckehoff presented himself in front of the committee of the U.S. House of Representatives investigating the situation in Vieques.
 He pleaded for the return of Vieques to the people.
 He also stated that the very seizure of Puerto Rico through the Treaty of Paris of 1898 was null, since Puerto Rico had already been granted autonomy from Spain.
 He compared the invasion of Puerto Rico to the attempt of Russia to take over Finland in the 19th century.
 He pointed out that an international conference examining the issue had determined that "the rights of a country to national liberty is free from war conquests and diplomatic treaties."

 The continuing postwar presence in Vieques of the United States Navy drew protests from the local community, angry at the expropriation of their land and the environmental impact of weapons testing.
 He stated the following:

+"In addition to the material damage that the Navy has caused the geography of Vieques," Vélez declared, "it is depressing that an island endowed with singular beauty by the Creator is used as a training school to teach men to kill their fellow creatures.
+This act alone is contrary to the rules of Nature and Christian Humanism."

 The locals' discontent was exacerbated by the island's parlous economic condition.
 In May 2003 the Navy withdrew from Vieques, and much of the island was designated a National Wildlife Refuge under the control of the United States Fish and Wildlife Service.